mshirsekar1/DiamondHacks22/Cheating Response Procedure.md

 Sanctions for cheating are covered by the [Disciplinary Action Policy](https://github.com/MLH/policies/blob/master/disciplinary-action.md).

-Depending on the cheating allegation, the League Team may decide to make one or more public announcements.
+Depending on the cheating allegation, DiamondHacks may decide to make one or more public announcements.
 If necessary, this will be done with a short announcement.
-No one other than MLH or someone delegated authority from MLH should make any announcements.
+No one other than DiamondHacks or someone delegated authority from DiamondHacks should make any announcements.

 If some attendees were angered by the cheating, it is best to apologize to them that the cheating occurred to begin with.
-If there are residual hard feelings, suggest to them to write an email to MLH.
+If there are residual hard feelings, suggest to them to write an email to DiamondHacks.
 It will be dealt with accordingly.